basf/pyTEM/README.md

  have any questions about the ```pyTEM``` project or would like to contribute or colaborate, please contact Philipp Müller at [philipp.mueller@basf.com](mailto:philipp.mueller@basf.com).

-Issues should be reported [here](https://github.com/mrl280/pyTEM/issues)
+Issues should be reported to the issues board [here](https://github.com/mrl280/pyTEM/issues).